Create beautifully unique pergola rafter tails.

 Use a jigsaw cut out your classical pergola rafter tails template.
 And transfer this shape onto each of your rafters.

 Do you have a great pergola project idea?
 A wish to comment on your new pergola rafter tails even with a little criticism?
-Which curve method did do you prefer?
 Share it!